chef/chef-web-docs/content/install_bootstrap.md

 Although it is not the default, you should configure Unix-like clients to run the chef-client cookbook as a scheduled task using either cronjob or systemd.

-To do so, you need to make a decision.
+**cronjob**

-* Do you run with a cronjob or a systemd timer?
+For simplicity's sake or if you are running Chef Infra Client 15.x, you should run a cronjob.
+Call the `chef_client_cron` resource and set the `:add` action in your own recipe for your initial run-list.

-    * For simplicity's sake or if you are running Chef Infra Client 15.x, you should run a cronjob.
-Call the `chef_client_cron` resource and set the :add action in your own recipe for your initial runlist.
+In Chef Infra Client 16.x, do the same but you will not need the chef-client cookbook as the resource is available natively.

-    In 16.x, do the same, but you will not need the chef-client cookbook at all, as the resource is available natively.
+**systemd**

-    * If you are already comfortable with systemd and it is available and active on your system, you can choose that option.
-For 15.x, choose the `recipe[chef-client::default]` recipe for your initial runlist and be sure the `node['chef_client']['systemd']['timer'] = true` attribute is set.
-For 16.x, use the native `chef_client_systemd_timer` resource with the :add action in your own recipe and set that recipe as your initial runlist.
+Use systemd if you are already comfortable with it and it is available and active on your system.
+For Chef Infra Client 15.x, choose the `recipe[chef-client::default]` recipe for your initial run-list and be sure the `node['chef_client']['systemd']['timer'] = true` attribute is set.
+For Chef Infra Client 16.x, use the native `chef_client_systemd_timer` resource with the `:add` action in your own recipe and set that recipe as your initial run-list.

 For more details on configuration, see https://github.com/chef-cookbooks/chef-client